ayush13-0/PulmoVision-Pro-AI-Powered-Pneumonia-Detection/README.md

 # 🩺 PulmoVision Pro — AI-Powered Pneumonia Detection
 Tagline:
-**"Leveraging Deep Learning to detect Pneumonia with high accuracy, interpretability, and professional visualizations."**

 # 🔍 Project Overview
 Pneumonia is a lung infection causing inflammation in the air sacs, making early detection critical.
 Manual diagnosis using chest X-rays can be slow and error-prone.